 Creating imagery allows the artist to delve deeper into her unconscious mind to explore difficult terrain of emotional stresses and complexity in an attempt to understand the self, and visualise what she cannot see.
 She can wander endlessly in empty, decaying spaces and alien landscapes to create a physical reality of the mental space she is often trapped in, and the invisible barriers that withhold her from becoming ‘time light’, and free from the past.

-The artist has been vocal about her support for the #TimesUp movement and the conversation on the way the industry (and society) is exposing and discussing issues once considered as taboo, her aim is to cut through the red tapes with sensitivity and sensibility and shed light to once unspoken predicaments, perpetuated through complex and perhaps invisible societal webs.
+She is a self-taught artist, and her visual expression comes from within, and is intuitively and emotionally driven.
+She is passionate about conversing on the way the industry is exposing and discussing issues still considered as taboo.
+She likes to cut through the red tapes with sensitivity and sensibility and shed light on unspoken predicaments, perpetuated through complex and perhaps invisible societal and political webs.

 commissions, collaborations, prints and enquiries

 © Ann Evelin Lawford 2019.
 All rights reserved.
 No part of this site may be reproduced without written permission.